BioinfoNet/ReproducibleResearchRStudio/Presentations/Reproducible-Research-RStudio.md

 Project Folders
 ================================
 - Choose a file structure that works for you
-- It is good practice to use relative paths when possible and organize your files such that using relative paths is easy.
-Makes paths less dependent on particular File or OS structure.
+- Use relative paths when possible and organize your files
+    - Makes paths less dependent on particular File or System structure.
-- Always avoid putting spaces in your file and directory names
+- Avoid putting spaces in your file and directory names
-- Each project must have a README.md that describes the purpose and structure of your project
+- Include a README.md that describes the purpose and structure of your project

 Before you start
 ===============================